kuzzleio/kuzzle/doc/2/api/controllers/document/m-upsert/index.md

 - `documents`: an array of object.
 Each object describes a document to update, by exposing the following properties:
   - `_id` : ID of the document to replace
-  - `body`: partial changes to apply to the document
+  - `changes`: partial changes to apply to the document
+  - `default`: (optional) fields to add to the document if it gets created

 ---